 The Sardine Wood Stove is one of three wood-burning stoves created by Marine Stove.

-The other two models that they made are called the Little Cod and the Halibut.
+The other two models that Marine Stove makes are called the Little Cod and the Halibut Cookstove.
 The Sardine, which we’re looking at here, is the smallest of the three.
+All of them are of cast-iron construction.

-The red stove above is finished with high-temperature paint, but you can also choose:
+The red stove pictured above is finished with high-temperature paint, but you can also choose:

 - Plain iron with traditional stove polish